-TTEC’s webinar, COVID-19 NOW: Secure CX for the New Normal, led by Chief Information Security Officer Kip James, focused on how to keep enterprise systems, remote employees, and customer interactions safer.
+TTEC’s webinar, Secure CX for the New Normal, led by Chief Information Security Officer Kip James, focused on how to keep enterprise systems, remote employees, and customer interactions safer.
 Here are four takeaways from the webinar to help make your contact center more secure now.

 1. Analyze surroundings

 The controls you used to have in physical contact centers over limited electronic media, camera surveillance, clean desks, and hardware have changed in this new remote environment.
 You need to assess the situation and understand what you can manage outside of the call center walls.
 It’s critical to analyze three factors related to security:

 - The people: What is the security impact of moving agents from area with many controls?